Basis of Preparation

 c.
 Share-based payments

-Equity settled share-based payments are measured at fair value on the date of grant and expensed on a straight line basis over the vesting period, based on the Group’s estimate of shares that will eventually vest.
+Equity settled share-based payments are measured at fair value on the date of grant and expensed on a straight line basis over the vesting period, based on the Group’s estimate of shares that will eventually vest, having reassessed any appropriate service and non-marked performance conditions.

 a.
 Land creditors